hsutter/cppfront/README.md

 What if we could have our compatibility cake, and eat it too -- by having:

-    - 100% seamless _link compatibility always_, and
+    - 100% seamless **link compatibility always**, and

-    - 100% seamless _backward source compatibility always available_, but only pay for it when we use it... that is, apply C++'s familiar "zero-overhead principle" also to backward source compatibilty?
+    - 100% seamless **backward source compatibility always available**, including 100% SFINAE and macro compatibility, **but only pay for it when we use it**... that is, apply C++'s familiar "zero-overhead principle" also to backward source compatibilty?

 I want to encourage us to look for ways to push the boundaries to bring C++ itself forward and double down on C++ — not to switch to something else.
 I want us to aim for major C++ evolution directed toward things that will make us better C++ programmers — not programmers of something else.